-Businesses around the world are increasingly moving their servers off-site, taking advantage of either data center colocation or managed server hosting services.
-Relocating servers offers a range of options for optimization and customization, and allows organizations to scale at a previously impossible level.
+Businesses around the world are increasingly moving their servers off-site.
+They are taking advantage of either data center colocation or managed server hosting services.
+Relocating servers offers a range of options for optimization and customization.
+In addition, it allows organizations to scale at a previously impossible level.

 But which option is best for your business?
 Should you move your servers off-site, or outsource your server capability entirely?
 We take a look at the pros and cons of managed hosting and data center colocation below, to help make your decision a little easier.